 4500 S. Lakeshore Dr. Tempe, AZ 85282

-GET A FREE CONSULTATION WITH ARIZONA CHILD SUPPORT LAWYER ADAM WEINGART
+GET A CONSULTATION WITH ARIZONA CHILD SUPPORT LAWYER ADAM WEINGART, ESQ.

-Questions concerning child support in Arizona are resolved by application of the Arizona Child Support Guidelines, which provide very specific answers based on each parent’s income, the number and ages of the children, and certain expenses related to special needs, health insurance, child care, and other factors.
+Questions concerning child support in Arizona are resolved by applying the Arizona Child Support Guidelines, which provide specific answers based on each parent’s income, the number and ages of the children, and certain expenses related to special needs, health insurance, child care, and other factors.

-If you’re not happy with the number, have questions about existing child support, or require a modification due to unemployment, change in income for you or the other party, etc. Contact us today so our Arizona child support lawyer can help you determine your correct child support obligation or award.
+If you’re unhappy with the number, have questions about existing child support, or require a modification due to unemployment, a change in income for you or the other party, etc. Contact us today so our Arizona child support lawyer can help you determine your correct child support obligation or award.

 Arizona Child Support